gardener/gardener/docs/usage/nessesary_considerations/shoot_kubernetes_service_host_injection.md

 ---
 title: KUBERNETES_SERVICE_HOST Environment Variable Injection
+weight: 4
 ---

 # `KUBERNETES_SERVICE_HOST` Environment Variable Injection

 In each Shoot cluster's `kube-system` namespace a `DaemonSet` called `apiserver-proxy` is deployed.
 It routes traffic to the upstream Shoot Kube APIServer.
-See the [APIServer SNI GEP](../proposals/08-shoot-apiserver-via-sni.md) for more details.
+See the [APIServer SNI GEP](../../proposals/08-shoot-apiserver-via-sni.md) for more details.

 To skip this extra network hop, a [mutating webhook](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#mutatingadmissionwebhook) called `apiserver-proxy.networking.gardener.cloud` is deployed next to the API server in the Seed.
 It adds a `KUBERNETES_SERVICE_HOST` environment variable to each container and init container that do not specify it.
 See the webhook [repository](https://github.com/gardener/apiserver-proxy/) for more information.